Bick95/text2rdf/README.md

 An object containing evaluation statistics collected both throughout and after the end of training is saved at the end of training.
 Examples of this, as well as recorded indicative print-statements collected for some trained models throughout training, can be found in the folder `train_results`.

+# Further Information
+For more information on this project, please be referred to the [attached project report](https://github.com/Bick95/text2rdf/blob/main/text2rdf_Semantic_Web_Technology_Project_Report.pdf).